 Boring Numbers B-1 and B-2 were installed to depths of ten feet below land surface, at the southwest and northeast exterior corner areas, locations shown in Appendix B. Test Boring No. B-1, located at the southwest exterior corner area, has medium dense surface layers of silty sand with trace fragmented limestone, followed by fragmented limestone with trace limesand to about four feet in depth.
 Very dense layers of fragmented limestone with some limesand were encountered to about eight feet in depth, followed by very dense layers of sand with some fragmented limestone to the maximum explored depth of ten feet.
 Test Boring No. B-2, located at the northeast exterior corner area, has medium dense surface layers of fragmented limestone with trace silty sand to about two feet in depth.
-Very dense layers of fragmented limestone with trace to equal amount silty sand, then fragmented limestone with trace limestone with trace limestone with trace between the solut two feet in depth.
-Very dense layers of fragmented limestone with trace to equal amount silty sand, then fragmented limestone with trace limestone with trace limestone with trace limestone with trace limestone depth of ten feet.
+Very dense layers of fragmented limestone with trace to equal amount silty sand, then fragmented limestone with trace limestone with trace limestone with trace to the maximum explored depth of ten feet.